cloudmesh-community/book/chapters/bigdata/assignments/assignment3.md

 # Assignment 3

-In the second assignment, you will be working on [Week 3](../week3.md) lecture videos.
+In the second assignment, you will be working on (see @sec:534-week3) lecture videos.
 Objectives are as follows.

 1. Summarize what you have understood.
 (2 page)